FloRod/formation_git/README.md

 ﻿﻿# formation_git

-  This project is made to learn what Git and GitHub work. **There are nothing to see !**
+  This project is made to learn what Git and GitHub work. **There is nothing to see !**

   ## First Objective